 This black bean recipe is really my mother-in-law's- she gave it to me years ago and it has become a staple in my refrigerator and freezer.
 I also think it might have been the gateway bean recipe that has become a little bit of an obsession.
-In fact, I have 21 different kinds of canned and dried beans in my pantry.
-And I spent a lovely afternoon on the beach reading "Bean by Bean: A Cookbook" by Crescent Dragonwagon like it was a thrilling novel.
+In fact, I have 21 different kinds of canned and dry beans in my pantry.

 - Onion, bell pepper, and garlic- you know dinner is off to a good start when you smell sauteed onions and garlic.

-- Salt- I like to add the salt in at two different times. ½ teaspoon with onions and ½ teaspoon with black bean cans go in. ***I want to try doing this with most dishes after reading "Salt, Fat, Acid, Heat" by Samin Nosrat- great book!!
+- Salt- I like to add the salt in at two different times. ½ teaspoon with the onions and ½ teaspoon with the black bean cans go in. ***I try to do this with most dishes after reading "Salt, Fat, Acid, Heat" by Samin Nosrat- great book!!

 - Vinegar- a tablespoon of vinegar brings a little acid that balances the earthiness of the beans.
 If you don't have white apple cider vinegar or rice vinegar will work too- I just use whatever is closest to me 🙂